tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 8. Instructor Do: Beta (10 min)

 In this activity, students will be introduced to the concept of beta and how it is used to determine the relative *unit-driven* performance of one variable to another.
-For example calculating the beta value of a stock's returns relative to the returns of the overall market.
+For example, calculating the beta value of a stock's returns relative to the returns of the overall market.

 **Files:**